ckeditor/ckeditor5-angular/README.md

 #### Testing the package before releasing

+To test the `ckeditor5-angular` package, first bootstrap an empty angular package using [ng new] (https://angular.io/cli/new) and add the `<ckeditor>` component using the [guide](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html) or by cloning and installing the https://github.com/ma2ciek/ckeditor5-angular-test.

-After generating the package, create a symlink to the `ckeditor5-angular/dist` package directory to test it in another (third–party) Angular project:
+Then, create a symlink to the `ckeditor5-angular/dist` package directory to test it in another angular project, e.g.:

 ```bash
 ln -s /path/to/ckeditor5-angular/dist node_modules/\@ckeditor/ckeditor5-angular
 ```

-You may also need the following configuration in `angular.json` to include the symlinked component package without errors:
+Make sure that the `preserveSymlinks` option is set to `true` for the `build` architect in `angular.json`:

 ```json
 {